 Magnolia Green Jumping Spider (Lyssomanes viridis)

-Detailing the identifying qualities of the Magnolia Green Jumping Spider, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Magnolia Green Jumping Spider.

 Updated: 9/5/2014; Authored By Staff Writer; Content ©www.InsectIdentification.org

 Take care when smelling the flowers so you don't find a Magnolia Green Jumping Spider on your nose.